tkreyche/I75W-Raymarine-Autopilot/README.md

 ## I75W Display for Raymarine Tilllerpilot2

+### Short Description
+This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots, such as the ST1000+.
+It's usually not convenient to view the one-line display on the Tillerpilot, typically mounted near the stern of a boat.

+It is intended to be a companion to the NautiControl ST Wirelss module, although it can be used independently.

+### Hardware
 Remote LED Matrix Display for Raymarine autopilots using Pimoroni I75W board

-### Short Description
-This project uses off-the-shelf hardware to create a daylight-visible display for Raymarine tillerpilots, such as the ST1000+.
-It is intended to be a companion to the NautiControl ST Wirelss module, although that's not essential.

-The display can used when it is not convenient to view the small display on the tillerpilot, and when there is no other (typically expensive) marine display available.

 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 These are widely available in different configurations.
 The 2mm pitch offers higher LED density and a compact package.